Intel’s ControlFlag taps AI to automatically detect errors in code

 ControlFlag learns to identify and tag stylistic choices and can customize error identification and solution recommendations based on its insights.
 This minimizes the chances that the system mischaracterizes a stylistic deviation between two developer teams as an error, according to Intel.

-To date, ControlFlag has been used to identify latent bugs existing in widely-used codebases previously reviewed by software developers.
+To date, ControlFlag has been used to identify latent bugs existing in widely used codebases previously reviewed by software developers.
 One of these codebases was for cURL, a computer software project providing a library and command-line tool for transferring data using various network protocols.
-When ControlFlag

-analyzed cURL, Intel says it identified an anomaly that had not been previously recognized, prompting cURL developers to propose a better solution.
+When ControlFlag analyzed cURL, Intel says it identified an anomaly that had not been previously recognized, prompting cURL developers to propose a better solution.
 Intel claims it’s even started evaluating using ControlFlag internally to identify bugs in its own software and firmware productization.

 ControlFlag is the latest in a string of tools that leverage AI and machine learning to complete and audit code.
 Codota is developing a platform that suggests and autocompletes scripts in Python, C, HTML, Java, Scala, Kotlin, and JavaScript.
 Ponicode taps AI to check the accuracy of code, and DeepCode offers a machine learning-powered system for whole-app code reviews (as does Amazon).
 Perhaps one of the most impressive projects to date is TransCoder, an AI system developed by Facebook researchers that converts code from one programming language into another.
-Another contender is a model from OpenAI that was trained on GitHub repositories to generate entire functions from English-language comments .
+Another contender is a model from OpenAI that was trained on GitHub repositories to generate entire functions from English-language comments.

 “Programs like these are really just trying to eliminate the minutiae of creating software,” principal scientist and director at Intel Labs Justin Gottschlich told VentureBeat in a recent interview.
 “They could help accelerate productivity … by taking care of debugging.
 And they could increase the number of jobs in tech because people who don’t have a programming background will be able to take their creative intuition and capture that via machine by these intentionality interfaces.”